Actipro/WPF-Controls/Documentation/topics/docking/advanced-tab-control.md

 The style of the button can be set with the [NewTabButtonStyle](xref:@ActiproUIRoot.Controls.Docking.AdvancedTabControl.NewTabButtonStyle) property.

-When the button is clicked, the [NewTabRequested](xref:@ActiproUIRoot.Controls.Docking.AdvancedTabControl.NewTabRequested) event fires.
+When the button is clicked, the [NewTabRequested](xref:@ActiproUIRoot.Controls.Docking.AdvancedTabControl.NewTabRequested) event is raised.
 Handlers of that event should add a new tab to the control in response.

 ## Embedded Buttons